Adult PLS/HDC General Education Program (GEP)

 - Courses approved for ILC requirements will vary by major.
 Some majors have specific courses that must be taken.

-Students admitted Summer 2016 or later to a BLS Program are required to complete at least one of the three GEP overlays:
+Students admitted Summer 2016 through Spring 2019 to an Adult Learner Program in PLS or HDC are required to complete at least one of the three GEP overlays.
+Students admitted Summer 2019 and later are required to complete two of the three GEP overlays:

 - Ethics Intensive